Bipolar Disorders Library

 Insights for families

 Families of people with bipolar disorder may also be affected by the disorder.
-This topic assesses the impact on the family unit, and also cognitive and physiological alterations in relatives.
+This category provides information on factors that impact on the family unit, and also cognitive, psychological, and physiological alterations in relatives, which are related to shared genetic factors.
+Click on the tabs below to access the information, or browse via the drop-down menu to the left.
+Image: ©Kudryashka - stock.adobe.com

 A population perspective provides epidemiological estimations of the prevalence and incidence of bipolar disorder in different populations and regions worldwide.
-This topic considers the history and burden of bipolar disorder, and the implications of mental health laws and policies on the treatment and management of the disorder.
+This category also considers the burden of bipolar disorder in terms of its cost to the individual and society.
+Click on the links or the tabs below to access the information, or browse via the drop-down menu on the left.
+Image: ©tai111 - Fotolia – stock.adobe.com

-This section includes general information on privacy and security, as well as answers to frequently asked questions (FAQs are in development).
+This section includes general information on privacy and security, as well as answers to frequently asked questions.
+Click on the tabs below to access the information, or browse the drop-down menu to the left.
+Image: ©DavidPinoPhotography - stock.adobe.com

 Green - Topic summary is available.